The Hitcher (1986) : More Homosexual Subtext (1000 words)

 I don’t know from Chicago and California which place is supposed to represent the boy’s sexual orientation.
 Does he come from a place where he could express his sexual urges freely or is he going to a place where he hopes to be able to do so ?
 I don’t know.
 I’ll take the trip as a liberating one.
 Jim falls asleep while driving and nearly has a car crash with a truck.

 Contemplating death in the eyes makes him necessarily think about what he is doing with his life and thus about his repressed sexuality (It's often the role of near accidents).
 As a consequence, he takes a beautiful sensual hitcher.
 The first thing that Jim tells John is “My mother always told me not to do this.”
-Homosexuality can be related to a mother who prefers a son to her husband and by saying something about his mother straight ahead, Jim announces himself as a homosexual (this is not a rule, just a clue).
+Homosexuality can be related to a mother who prefers a son to her husband and by saying something about his mother straight ahead, Jim announces himself as a homosexual (this is not a rule, just a clue, an element that bears connotations).
 Jim and John flirts together but Jim eventually chickens out that which makes John go crazy.

 John touches Jim’s thigh twice.
-The first time because they are passing by the vehicule of his first victim and the second time when they pass a roadblock and a worker explains them what’s going on.
-John presses his switch-blade knife on Jim genitals and the worker believes they’re gay.
+The first time because they are passing by the vehicle of his first victim and the second time when they pass a roadblock and a worker explains them what’s going on.
+John presses his switch-blade knife on Jim's genitals and the worker believes they’re gay.

 John blows the guy a kiss.
 The whole operation forces Jim to experience the gaze of another man who thinks he is a homosexual.
 It's a first step towards acceptance.